 With how widespread, debilitating, and poorly understood fibromyalgia is, more studies are needed to further explore the pathology of and treatment for this condition.

-One promising area of research is linked to marijuana and the compounds found within, which exert their effects through interacting with the endocannabinoid system.
+One promising area of research is linked to marijuana and the compounds found within, which exert their effects by interacting with the endocannabinoid system.

 What is the Endocannabinoid System?